IvanMPetrov/IvanMPetrov/README.md

 # Ivan Petrov

-#### I'm Ivan from Plovdiv, Bulgaria, and i have just finished studying Java Advanced and Java OOP courses at https://softuni.bg/.
+#### Hello,i'm Ivan from Plovdiv, Bulgaria, and i have just finished studying Java Advanced and Java OOP courses at https://softuni.bg/.
 I enjoy solving java problems and i'm eager to learn more languages and frameworks.

 ## Currently studying